AMC Matador: 1975

-The sedan and wagon exteriors were updated with a new full-width grille featuring squared-off parking lights in the front and a new tail light lens assembly.
-An uplevel "Brougham" trim option became available for both sedans and wagons from 1975.
+The sedan and wagon exteriors were updated with a new full-width grille featuring squared-off parking lights in the front and the tail light lens assembly of the 1974 AMC Ambassador.
+An uplevel "Brougham" trim option became available for sedans and wagons starting with the 1975 model year.
 There were no further style changes to the body of the sedan and wagon for the remainder of the production run.

 A preview of the 1975 Matador models by the editors of Consumer Guide was quite complimentary, especially of the sedan and wagon.

 1976

+For the 1976 model year, changes to the Matador sedan and station wagon were minimal.
+The only external upgrades were the addition of side bumper pads to the front and rear bumpers and replacing the park/turn signals and tail lights with serrated lenses.
+The paddle-style inside door handles were changed for 1976, along with new armrests used in other AMC vehicles.
+Otherwise, all interior features remained the same.
+The "Brougham" trim option continued for sedans and station wagons in 1976.
+Included were individually adjustable reclining front seats with custom "Hyde Park" fabric for the sedan or "Soft Touch" vinyl for the station wagon, woodgrain trim on the dashboard and door panels with assist straps, full-length bodyside scuff moldings, and other exterior trim.